Essential Seasonal Foundation Inspections for Bay Area Homeowners

 Horizontal cracks = red alert.
 Vertical cracks?
 Usually cosmetic.
 But let a pro decide.

-2. “Will ‘foundation repair near me’ show up on my homeowner’s insurance?”
+2. “Will ‘Foundation Repair near me’ show up on my homeowner’s insurance?”

 Depends.
 Earthquake damage?
 Only if you have a separate policy.
 Settlement issues?
 Rarely covered.